carmineos/fivem-vstancer/README.md

 * `ToggleMenuControl`:The Control to toggle the Menu, default is 167 which is F6 (check the [controls list](https://docs.fivem.net/game-references/controls/))
 * `FloatStep`: The step used to increase and decrease a value
 * `EnableWheelMod`: Enables the script to edit wheel size and width of tuning wheels
+* `EnableSuspension`: Enables the script to edit suspension properties
 * `EnableClientPresets`: Enables the script to manage clients' presets
 * `EnableClientSettings`: Enables the script to manage clients' settings
 * `WheelLimits`: